 Mental illness extracts a hell of a lot from its victims–the patients and their caregivers.
 It’s an exhausting, dreadfully lonely battle.
 And, all you can do, is reach out and seek support before you cave in!

-In my post, ‘When Life gives you a jolt’, I wrote about bi polar disorder and ended the post with a request to respect people’s feelings, for not all are comfortable speaking about their illness.
+In my post, ‘When Life gives you a jolt’, I wrote about the bipolar disorder and ended the post with a request to respect people’s feelings, for not all are comfortable speaking about their illness.
 I end this post with a similar request.

 (You can read the second part of this post here)